AequilibraE/mapmatcher/docs/source/detailed_documentation.rst

 GPS trace was recorded and progressively adding waypoints on segments/nodes on the links associated with sequences of GPS pings that are not covered with the path found for the prevailing set of waypoints.

+One of the important features of the algorithm is that waypoints that do not improve on the match-quality are immediately excluded, which helps avoiding spurious detours and accelerates the algorithm by reducing the number of path-finding operations executed.

 Algorithm parameters
 ++++++++++++++++++++